armandstanczak/ArrayTasks/README.md

-# Set of excersices from w3resource
+# Set of exercises from w3resource

-This repository covers the excersices from w3resource - "Array"
+This repository covers the exercises from w3resource - "Array"

 They were all completed using NetBeans